Levi-acker07man/Levi-acker07man/README.md

 # Hi there, I'm Abhinav Parmar! 👋

 I'm an undergraduate student studying Mechanical Engineering at PDPM IIITDM Jabalpur.
-I'm deeply passionate about competitive programming, open-source development, and understanding how things work under the hood—from memory management to kernel modules.
+I'm deeply passionate about competitive programming, open-source development.
 I love bridging the gap between hardware systems and low-level software.

 ### 🔭 What I'm up to

-- **Studying:** Diving deep into C++ and system internals.
+- **Studying:** Diving deep the intricacies of C++, low-level system internals, memory management, and data structures..
 - **Building:**
   - An interactive **360-degree Virtual Campus Tour** using JavaScript, the Pannellum library, and GIS mapping.
   - A mobile-first **Agricultural AI** project focused on the early detection of plant leaf diseases using deep learning and computer vision.
 - **Solving:** Actively tackling algorithmic challenges on Codeforces and LeetCode.
 - **Tinkering:** Linux power user.
-Daily driving a dual-boot setup (Fedora/Ubuntu) and constantly optimizing my window manager workflow with Hyprland and Waybar.
+Bridging the best of both worlds with a versatile dual-boot ecosystem.
+I daily drive Linux (Ubuntu) with a highly optimized Hyprland workflow for coding and system exploration, while seamlessly switching to Windows for heavy-duty engineering design and gaming.

 ### 🛠️ Tech Stack & Tools